Curated scope

 Which manufacturer has the most robots in the database?

-Roborock leads with 6 robots tracked on ui44, covering the Cleaning and Lawn & Garden categories.
-Visit the Roborock page for their complete product lineup and analysis.
+Dreame leads with 10 robots tracked on ui44, covering the Cleaning and Lawn & Garden categories.
+Visit the Dreame page for their complete product lineup and analysis.

 Where are most robot manufacturers based?